 In August 2013 Google rolled out the Hummingbird update.
 Unlike most other updates this wasn’t just a change to the algorithm; it was more like a replacement óf the algorithm.
 Why this big change?

+The Hummingbird update can be considered the groundwork for voice-search.
+It pays more attention to each word in a query, ensuring that the whole search phrase is taken into account, rather than just particular words.
 It’s closely related to Google’s vision of the ‘perfect search engine’, that Larry Page once described as “understands exactly what you mean and gives you back exactly what you want.”
-With the Hummingbird update Google wants their search engine to be capable of understanding what the meaning of your query is and even try to provide you with an answer to your query or question.
+With the Hummingbird update, Google wants its search engine to be capable of understanding what the meaning of your query is and even try to provide you with an answer to your query or question.

 Watch the video to learn more about Hummingbird and why it’s so important, or read the transcript below.